 This course offers a survey of issues relevant to teaching students with disabilities, including historical, legal, ethical, and philosophical considerations.
 Educators build the foundations for working with students with disabilities by exploring perspectives on disability, the role of the special educator, and current issues in special education.
-They articulate a personal philosophy of supporting students with disabilities.
-Educators also develop resources to support families with understanding special education laws and policies and communicate information about special educators to apply their learning by analyzing a student's IEP and developing a lesson plan that both meets the needs of all students through universal design and individualizes support to accommodate a specific student.
+They articulate a personal philosophy of supporting students with disabilities and reflect on the impact of educator mindsets on students with disabilities.
+Educators also develop resources to support families with understanding special education laws and policies and communicate information about special education laws to colleagues.
+The course culminates with an opportunity for educators to apply their learning by analyzing a student's IEP and developing a lesson plan that both meets the needs of all students through universal design and individualizes support to accommodate a